 That is, until now.
 Pokemon Sword and Shield are coming exclusively to Nintendo Switch this November, encompassing a brand-new adventure with a new region, creatures and protagonists.
 It’s all wonderfully charming with an obvious British inspiration, and we can’t wait to play it.

-Trusted Reviews has compiled everything you need know about Pokemon Sword and Pokemon Shield including all the latest news, release date, trailers and our hands-on preview from E3 2019.
+Trusted Reviews has compiled everything you need know about Pokemon Sword and Pokemon Shield including all the latest news, release date, trailers and when you can read our full verdict.

-Pokemon Sword and Shield Trailer – All the latest footage
+Pokemon Sword and Shield Trailer – Thiccachu returns in new trailer

 Pokemon Sword and Shield Gameplay Preview – Hands-on impressions from E3 2019